pjbartlein/REarthSysSci/intro.md

 - RStudio blog:  [https://blog.rstudio.org/](https://blog.rstudio.org/)
 - R Markdown:  [http://rmarkdown.rstudio.com/index.html](http://rmarkdown.rstudio.com/index.html)

+Note:  See **Install R and RStudio** under the Tasks tab for an exercise that describes the installation of R and RStudio.

 ## Microsoft R Open ##

 Microsoft sponsors something called the Microsoft R Application Network (MRAN), which is a collection of tools and resources that includes a specialized build of R known as Microsoft R Open (which was formerly knows as Revolution Analytics R).
 The version has been compiled to use the highly optimized Intel Math Kernel Library (MKL), which can greatly speed up some of the calculations involved in analyzing big data sets.
 In addition, to support reproducible research, MRAN supports "snapshots" of the CRAN packages that can be used by the `checkpoint()` function to use a fixed (i.e. not randomly updated) set of packages.